Expert Witness & Litigation Support for Litigants and Attorneys

 • Defensible methodology grounded in recognized professional standards — every opinion is built on accepted valuation, forensic accounting, or damages methods and documented so parties, experts, mediators, arbitrators, courts, or other decision-makers can evaluate it.

-• Document request and record-organization support — a tailored list of financial records needed to evaluate the opinion, support the analysis, or identify gaps before deadlines narrow the options.
+• Record-request and record-organization support — a tailored list of financial records needed to evaluate the opinion, support the analysis, or identify gaps before deadlines narrow the available options.

 • Damages and valuation models with transparent assumptions — detailed schedules and exhibits showing every input, assumption, and sensitivity analysis for economic damages and business valuation opinions.